tadanoyu/evergreen-blog/src/content/notes/primality_test.md

 ---

-Primality test is an algorithm to determine whether an input number is a [[Prime numbers|prime]].
+Primality test is an algorithm to determine whether an input number is a [prime](/notes/prime_numbers).

 One way to check if a number is prime is to iterate from `2` to `n-1` and try dividing `n` by each number.
 If there is a number that divides `n` without a remainder, then `n` is not prime.